DachshundMango/delivery-cadet-challenge/README.md

 ### Current Limitations

 1. **Limited Chart Types**: Currently supports only bar, line, and pie charts
-   - Scatter plots, heatmaps, and other advanced visualizations not yet implemented
+   - Scatter plots, heatmaps, and other advanced visualisations not yet implemented

-2. **No Python Execution**: Cannot perform advanced data analysis or transformations beyond SQL
-   - Limited to SQL capabilities only
+2. **Pyodide Performance**: Python execution triggered by keyword matching
+   - Simple keyword-based classification may miss nuanced analysis requests
+   - Pandas loading time (~2-3 seconds) on first use
+   - Increased browser memory consumption

 3. **Simple PII Masking**: Uses regex pattern matching for name detection
    - May not catch all PII or may over-mask legitimate data